Skip to main content

 Privacy and Takedown Requests

 In keeping in line with the Family Educational Rights and Privacy Act and Children’s Online Privacy Protection Act, the magazine staff seeks to protect students’ privacy.
-While the magazine will use students’ first and last names and will publish photos, the magazine will never publish phone numbers or addresses either on-line or in the print magazine.
+While the magazine will use students’ first and last names and will publish photos, the magazine will never publish phone numbers or addresses either online or in the print magazine.
 When students and/or their families believe their privacy has been infringed upon, they should contact the adviser.
-As a rule, stories that are on-line will not be removed or re-edited unless the person involved can show that the story contains information that is libelous or obscene.
+As a rule, stories that are online will not be removed or re-edited unless the person involved can show that the story contains information that is libelous or obscene.